ngerald51/Nesting/README.md

-# AML Nesting Flow Simulator — Cheatsheet
+# AML Nesting Flow Simulator

 ### What It Is
 A browser-based educational tool for building, visualising, and analysing AML (Anti-Money Laundering) transaction flow diagrams.
 Runs entirely in the browser — no server, no build step.